 When you think about treatments for depression, antidepressant and anti-anxiety medications are probably the first ones that come to mind.
 While these drugs are often the first line of therapy, you could also consider electroconvulsive therapy (or ECT).
 Although it may sound scary, ECT can be quite safe and effective.

-ECT involves electric currents being run though the brain in order to create a brief seizure that “re-wires” the way your brain works, a process which alters the brain’s chemistry and so can quickly and efficiently reverse the symptoms of depression.
+ECT involves electric currents being run through the brain to create a brief seizure that “re-wires” the way your brain works, a process that alters the brain’s chemistry and so can quickly and efficiently reverse the symptoms of depression.
 Many decades ago, ECT was performed without anesthesia and resulted in a multitude of adverse side effects such as bone fractures or severe memory loss.
-Nowadays though ECT is always done under anesthesia, the intensity of electric currents is strictly controlled, and so the adverse reactions are minimal.
+Nowadays though ECT is always done under anesthesia, the intensity of electric currents is strictly controlled, so the adverse reactions are minimal.